Bodigrim/tasty-bench/README.md

 ## How lightweight is it?

-There is only one source file `Test.Tasty.Bench` and no external dependencies except [`tasty`](http://hackage.haskell.org/package/tasty).
+There is only one source file `Test.Tasty.Bench` and no non-boot dependencies except [`tasty`](http://hackage.haskell.org/package/tasty).
 So if you already depend on `tasty` for a test suite, there is nothing else to install.